macooleryo/Anonymous/README.md

 ---

-## ⭐ SUPPORT THE PROJECT
+## Support

 If you find this bot useful, consider:
 - ⭐ Starring the repository
 - 🍴 Forking for your own use
 - 📢 Sharing with friends
-- 💬 Leaving a comment on the tutorial
+- 💬 Powering the Future with Innovation.

 ---

+## About

+**Adevos-X** Tech is a modern technology brand focused on creating smart, reliable, and innovative digital solutions.
+We specialize in bot development, automation, branding, and creative tech services that make communication easier and more efficient.

+Adevos-X Tech — CalmX | SilentPower.

+---

-**© 2026 Dave Tech.
+**© Adevos-X Tech.
 All rights reserved.**